Probate Services

 SAFE DEPOSIT BOX

-If the Decedent had a safe deposit box and the bank prepared an inventory of the box, the law office will need a copy of that inventory.
+If the Decedent had a safe deposit box and the bank prepared an inventory of the box, the law office would need a copy of that inventory.
+Learn more with our guidance in Probate Services.

 LIFE INSURANCE

-Any life insurance payable on the Decedent's life will need to be applied for by the beneficiary of each such policy.
-The law office can provide assistance to the Personal Representative in filing claims on any life insurance policies.
-With respect to each life insurance policy, the beneficiary should request a Form 712 from the insurance company.
-A Form 712 is an official form from the insurance company showing the exact amount of the death benefit or other insurance proceeds.
+Any life insurance payable on the Decedent’s life must be applied for by the beneficiary of each policy.
+The law office can assist the Personal Representative in filing claims on any life insurance policies.
+The beneficiary should request a Form 712 from the insurance company for each life insurance policy.
+A Form 712 is an official form from the insurance company showing the exact death benefit amount or other insurance proceeds.

 UNCLAIMED LIFE INSURANCE BENEFITS

-The Tennessee Department of Commerce and Insurance (TDCI) addresses the issue of unclaimed life insurance benefits in the state to take advantage of the National Association of Insurance Commissioner’s Life Insurance Policy Locator that enables beneficiaries, executors, or legal representatives of a deceased person to track down the life insurance policies or annuity contracts of their family and friends who have passed away.
+The Tennessee Department of Commerce and Insurance (TDCI) addresses the issue of unclaimed life insurance benefits in the state to take advantage of the National Association of Insurance Commissioner’s Life Insurance Policy Locator.
+This enables beneficiaries, executors, or legal representatives of a deceased person to track down the life insurance policies or annuity contracts of their family and friends who have passed away.

 GIFTS

-If the Decedent made any gifts during his or her life that were over the annual exemption amount to any individual person during any single year, information needs to be gathered concerning the date(s) of the gift(s), the name(s) of the recipient(s) of the gift(s) and the amount(s) of the gift(s).
-If any federal and/or gift tax returns were ever filed by the Decedent, copies of these returns will need to be gathered.
+If the Decedent made any gifts during his or her life that were over the annual exemption amount to any person during any single year, information needs to be gathered.
+This includes details concerning the date(s) of the gift(s), the name(s) of the recipient(s) of the gift(s) and the amount(s) of the gift(s).
+If the Decedent ever filed any federal and/or gift tax returns, copies of these returns will need to be gathered.

 CREDIT CARDS